Impact of GST on Agriculture Sector in India

 • Hand pumps and parts

-• Waste to energy plants or devices
+• Waste-to-energy plants or devices

-• Solar lanterns and solar lamp
+• Solar lanterns and solar lamps

-• Power-driven pumps which are primarily used for handling water, such as submersible pumps, centrifugal pumps (horizontal and vertical), deep tube-well turbine pumps, axial flow and mixed flow vertical pumps and so on.
+• Power-driven pumps, which are primarily used for handling water, such as submersible pumps, centrifugal pumps (horizontal and vertical), deep tube-well turbine pumps, axial flow and mixed flow vertical pumps, and so on.

-• Agricultural, forestry and horticultural machinery designed for soil preparation or cultivation or used as lawn or sports-ground rollers.
+• Agricultural, forestry, and horticultural machinery designed for soil preparation or cultivation, or used as lawn or sports-ground rollers.

 • Machinery used for Milking and daily activities.

-• Machines used for composting.
+• Machines are used for composting.

 • Machines are used for self-loading or self-unloading for various agricultural activities.

-• Other agricultural, poultry-keeping or beekeeping, horticultural and forestry machinery, including poultry incubators germination plant fitting machines or thermal equipment; and brooders.
+• Other agricultural, poultry-keeping or beekeeping, horticultural and forestry machinery, including poultry incubators, germination plant fitting machines, or thermal equipment, and brooders.

-• Harvesting or lamming machinery, such as grass or hay mowers; straw or fodder balers; sorting or grading eggs, cleaning machines for fruits or other agricultural produce.
+• Harvesting or lamming machinery, such as grass or hay mowers, straw or fodder balers, sorting or grading eggs, cleaning machines for fruits or other agricultural produce.

-• Ceramic wares used for laboratory, chemical or other technical purposes
+• Ceramic wares used for laboratory, chemical, or other technical purposes

 • Ceramic troughs, tubs, and similar receptacles used in agricultural activities